wassname/repr-preference-optimization/research_journal.md

-wait tf32=True seems to be essential?
+wait tf32=True seems to be essential? yes

+cosine is essential
+is adamw_8bit essential? yes, wtf conclusion it's just super unstable
+- so maybe I can normalise theser tiny hss more...